 Topical wound care is important in venous stasis ulcer management (see Pressure Ulcers : Direct ulcer care for full discussion).
 When an Unna boot (zinc oxide–impregnated bandages) is properly applied, covered by compression bandages, and changed weekly, almost all ulcers heal.
 Occlusive interactive dressings (eg, hydrocolloids such as aluminum chloride) provide a moist environment for wound healing and promote growth of new tissue; they may be used for ulcers with light to moderate exudate, but they probably add little to simple Unna bandaging and are expensive.
 Passive dressings are absorptive, making them most appropriate for heavier exudate.

-Primary prevention involves adequate anticoagulation after DVT.
-Recent studies using sham-compression stockings failed to show any decrease in postphlebitic syndrome.
+Primary prevention involves adequate anticoagulation after DVT and use of compression stockings for up to 2 yr after DVT or lower extremity venous trauma.
+However, a recent study using sham-compression stockings failed to show any decrease in postphlebitic syndrome.
 Lifestyle changes (eg, weight loss, regular exercise, reduction of dietary sodium) can decrease risk by decreasing lower extremity venous pressure.

 Skin changes range on a continuum from normal skin or mildly ectatic veins to severe stasis dermatitis and ulceration.

 Symptoms are more common with postphlebitic syndrome and include heaviness, aching, and paresthesias.